Table of Contents

 Definition

-- Elements are basic forms of matter that cannot be broken down into simpler substances by chemical reactions.
+- An element is a basic form of matter that cannot be broken down into simpler substances by chemical reactions.

 - Metals